amro-kamal/ObjectPose/README.md

     <img src="Datasets/README images/foldingchair_pitch_bg1_40.png" width="150" />
     <img src="Datasets/README images/wheelbarrow_yaw_nobg_42.png" width="150" />
 </p>
-In addition to the main ObjectPose dataset the paper introduced a set of similar dataset to test to robustness to different tansformations including scaling, rotation, background rotation, etc. See the papers for more details about the datasets.
+In addition to the main ObjectPose dataset, the paper introduced a set of similar datasets to test to robustness to different tansformations including scaling, rotation, background rotation, etc. See the paper for more details about the datasets.

 </p><p float="left">
     <img src="Datasets/README images/objectpose truck samples.jpg" width="400" />